 - LDAP Interface

-NOTE: Okta Support cannot assist with the configuration or customizations of any 3rd party application attempting to connect to the Okta LDAP Interface.
-Please contact the vendor that provides the application for assistance with that type of configuration.
+NOTE: Okta Support cannot assist with the configuration or customization of any third-party application attempting to connect to the Okta LDAP Interface.
+Contact the application vendor directly for assistance connecting any application to the Okta LDAP Interface.

-[user@domain.com]with the full Okta User Login of the LDAP Interface read-only Admin account. - Change "firstName" to the name of a user known to be active in Okta.
-Keep the Wildcard (*) character.
+ldapsearchcommand, replacing<subdomain>with the Okta subdomain,<user@domain.com>with the full Okta user login of the LDAP Interface read-only admin account, andfirstNamewith the name of a user known to be active in Okta while keeping the wildcard (*) character:

-If the Read-only Admin Okta account used to bind to the Okta LDAP Interface is set up to use MFA, separate the password and the MFA code with a comma.
-For Push MFA, add a comma and the word 'push':
+- Enter the LDAP password when prompted.
+If the read-only admin Okta account used to bind to the Okta LDAP Interface requires MFA, separate the password and the MFA code with a comma.
+For Okta Verify Push, add a comma and the word

 Example: